Obamacare and Taxes: What You Need to Know Before You File

 If You Must Complete IRS Form 8962, You’ll Probably Want Help

 By all accounts, form 8962 isn’t easy to understand.
 Your best option is to use reputable tax preparation software that asks you questions and fills in the correct answers on your form -- or seek help from a qualified tax professional.

 If you try to contact the IRS directly, keep your expectations low.
-Budget cuts have forced the IRS to reduce taxpayer services this year, meaning you may not get through when you call, or you may have to wait on hold for 30 minutes or more.
+Budget cuts have forced the IRS to reduce taxpayer services, meaning you may not get through when you call, or you may have to endure long hold times.
 When you do reach someone, chances are they won’t be able to answer nuanced questions about health insurance and your taxes.

 If you don’t want to use software, the IRS offers a searchable database of credentialed tax preparers to help you find a professional in your area.

-You may also want to use this checklist offered by HealthCare.gov to help you prepare to complete your taxes this year.
+You may also want to use this checklist offered by HealthCare.gov to help you prepare to complete your taxes.

 You may also be interested in:

 How the Obamacare (Affordable Care Act) tax penalty works, and how much you may have to pay if you don't have health insurance in 2017.

 Essential facts Oklahoma residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.

 Know which services -- including a colonoscopy, mammogram, vaccinations, and many more -- you can get for free under Obamacare (the Affordable Care Act).